 About the Institute for Advancement of Justice and Human Rights

 By admission of a distinguished legal scholar who, in 2017, resigned as a prominent 7th Circuit federal judge in protest, self-represented litigants are treated by judges as “a kind of trash not worth the time”.
-In a study beginning in 2018, measurements of 10 representative state and federal courts over a period exceeding seven years, including review of historical legal cases, provides the statistical prediction that every court in the United States deprives pro se litigants of Justice by degrees or altogether, and every judge violates human rights.
-Statistics predict that such litigants will be subjected to cruel, inhuman and degrading treatment in every court and will be punished by judges without lawful justification, violating substantive Justice.
+In a study beginning in 2018, measurements of 10 representative state and federal courts over a period exceeding seven years, including review of historical legal cases, provide the statistical prediction that every court in the United States deprives pro se litigants of Justice by degrees or altogether, and every judge violates human rights.
+Statistics predict that such litigants will be subjected to increasingly cruel, inhuman, and degrading treatment in every court and will be punished by judges without lawful justification, violating substantive Justice.
+Within the records of judicial treatment of pro se litigants are found fact patterns that report severe pain and suffering induced by courts, and intentional acts by judges that violate human rights principles and treaties.

-Disabled people in particular, are told that justice awaits them in courtrooms—if only they can perform.
+Disabled people, in particular, are told that justice awaits them in courtrooms—if only they can perform.
 For many with invisible disabilities, the very act of adversarial participation without meaningful accommodation is not neutral, but neurologically and psychologically traumatic.
-Many pro se litigants develop injury and disability as a result of their judicial treatment, and are assured of injustice in the courts.
+The judicial treatment of disabled litigants, particularly those with invisible disabilities, deviates radically from what ordinary people expect from the courts, and reasonable people would find cruel, inhuman, and degrading, which disability laws identify as discriminatory.
+While courts promise disability accommodations, judges do not provide accommodations or human rights to disabled litigants according to controlling laws.
+Many pro se litigants develop injury and disability as a result of their judicial treatment, become unequal in opportunity for success in litigation to their opponent, and are assured of injustice in the courts.
+Unethical attorneys exploit this systemic policy of non-compliance with human rights and the structural inequality in due process for unjust gain, and injustice.
+The study confirms that there is NO domestic mechanism for relief, remedy or punishment of these prohibited acts.

-The study demonstrates that judges stealthily conceal their human rights violations through creation of evidence and procedural justifications, with portrayal of their prohibited acts as lawful sanctions for alleged non-compliance and impropriety by the litigants.
-Under the courts’ monopoly over jurisprudence and lack of independent human rights oversight, the judicial process itself has become pathological by systemic judicial policy.
-Legal ethics are impotentiated and jurisprudence inflicts harm and allows it to go unnamed.
+The seven-year study demonstrates that judges of state and federal laws behave consistently, committing prohibited acts as a norm, and stealthily justify and conceal their human rights violations through the creation of evidence and procedural justifications, with portrayal of their prohibited acts as lawful sanctions for alleged non-compliance and impropriety by the litigants.
+The justifications and concealments fail scrutiny under logic, reason, and law, but cannot be challenged through the courts, ensuring that the injustice is predictable and permanent.
+Under the courts' monopoly over jurisprudence and the lack of independent human rights oversight, the judicial process itself has become pathological by systemic judicial policy.
+Legal ethics are impotentiated to the degree that they are blind to human rights, and cannot be used to stop judicial abuse and torture of human beings, measured by health records, procedural conduct, and susbtantive outcomes in diverse cases.
+Jurisprudence inflicts harm and allows it to go unnamed and uncorrectable.
+Human rights principle and treaties, whose recognition and strict enforcement are the cornerstones of justice in human society, are disrespected by courts, and ignored by judges, who systemically collaborate to suppress treaties and principles that are resonant with the unenumerated rights enshrined in the US Constitution.

 Our Mission